data-dot-all/dataall/pages/code.md

 ### hooks
 Hooks are an addition to React 16.8.
 As they say in the docs:
-*"Hooks are functions that let you “hook into” React state and lifecycle features from function components."* Hooks are a way to reuse stateful logic but not the state itself, so we can share the same logic across different components.
+*"Hooks are functions that let you hook into React state and lifecycle features from function components."*  With hooks we can share the same stateful logic across different components.
+Careful, Hooks are a way to reuse stateful logic but not the state itself.

 We use some React hooks such as useState, useEffect and useCallback in our UI views.
 In addition, we also define